skyflo-ai/skyflo/README.md

 For more details, see the [Installation Guide](docs/install.md).

+## Configuration

+By default, Skyflo is configured to use OpenAI's GPT-4o model.
+For instructions on using different LLM providers (like Groq, Anthropic, Cohere, etc.) or configuring API keys, please refer to the [Installation Guide](docs/install.md).

 ## Architecture

 Read more about the architecture of Skyflo.ai in the [Architecture](docs/architecture.md) documentation.